 What are literary devices?

-From ancient epics to modern novels, literary devices play a crucial role in captivating readers’ imaginations and conveying themes, emotions and ideas.
+From ancient epics to modern novels, literary devices are crucial role to help captivate readers’ imaginations and convey certain themes, emotions, and ideas.

 In this comprehensive guide, we will delve popular literary devices, along with explain the role and purpose of literary devices.
 We will explain what these devices are, and what they are not.

-A literary device is an umbrella term given to all kinds of techniques that writers, songwriters, poets (or any literary artist) uses to elevate writing, and to get the message across in a particular way.
+A literary device is an umbrella term for the different techniques writers, songwriters, poets (or any literary artist) use to enhance their writing and convey a particular message.

 What are literary devices?

-Don’t overthink the term—a literary device is any aspect of literature or writing which is able to be interpreted, identified and analyzed.
-Unlike rhetorical devices, which are almost exactly the same as literary devices, literary devices apply only to literature and other areas of creative writing.
+Don’t overthink the term—a literary device is any aspect of literature or writing that can be interpreted, identified, and analyzed.
+Literary devices apply only to literature and other areas of creative writing.

-Rhetorical devices, on the other hand, often appears in speech, informal writing and has a much broader application overall.
+Rhetorical devices, on the other hand, often appear in speech and informal writing and have a much broader application overall.

 Literary devices vs. elements vs. techniques

-Various terms get tossed around when we speak about literary devices.
-Literary elements and literary techniques are two such terms which some use interchangeably to mean literary devices.
+Various terms are used when we speak about literary devices.
+Literary elements and literary techniques are other terms that are essentially the same as literary devices.

-However, literary elements and techniques are both rightly categorized as “literary devices”, since they’re aspects of writing which are able to be interpreted, analyzed and identified.
+However, literary elements and techniques are “literary devices” since they are aspects of writing that can be interpreted, analyzed, and identified.

-• Literary elements are “big-picture” (or high-level) literary devices that extend throughout an entire work.
-Key aspects of literature, such as setting, theme and mood count as literary elements.
+- Literary elements are “big-picture” (or high-level) literary devices that extend throughout a work.
+Key aspects of literature, such as setting, theme, and mood, count as literary elements.

-• Literary techniques deal with particular words, phrases or sentences and includes euphemisms, alliterations, oxymorons and more.
+- Literary techniques deal with particular words, phrases, or sentences and include euphemisms, alliterations, oxymorons, and more.

 1. Alliteration